TheBlueDotGame/The-Accountant/README.md

 ### Development

 C version of client-node isn't cross platform.
-This software is developed to be used with Linux and is tested for x86_64 Linux 5.15.0-76-generic kernel version.
+This software is developed to be run on Linux OS and is tested for x86_64 Linux 5.15.0-76-generic kernel version, but it runs on aarch64 architecture too.
 This software was tested with `gcc` compiler and while it might work with `clan`, `g++` or `c++` it is highly recommended to not use them.
-The `gcc` compiler used for the test and development is `gcc version 9.4.0`.
+The `gcc` compiler used for the test and development is `gcc version 11.4.0`.

 1. Install dependencies: